EricFillion/happy-transformer/README.md

 ![HappyTransformer](img/HappyTransformer.png)

-Happy Transformer is an API built on top of PyTorch's transformer library that makes it easy to utilize state-of-the-art NLP models.
+Happy Transformer is an API built on top of [PyTorch's transformer library](https://pytorch.org/hub/huggingface_pytorch-transformers/)'s that makes it easy to utilize state-of-the-art NLP models.

-## Key Features!
+## Key Features

   - Available language models: XLNET, BERT and ROBERTA.
   - Predict a masked word within a sentence.